 Signs that a child is finding their parents separation difficult to cope with can include:

 - Blaming themselves

-- Talk to someone they trust from outside the home like their teacher, a school counsellor, a youth worker or a family friend
+- Talk to someone they trust from outside the home like their teacher, a school counsellor or a family friend.

 Your child may also benefit from counselling either online or face to face, details can be found through the Family Information Service Directory.

 How you can help your child after a separation